A spacious farm cottage ideally located for East Lothian’s superb beaches and celebrated golf courses.

 A travel cot and highchair can be provided on request.

-One well-behaved dog is welcome at a charge of £25.
+Two well-behaved dogs are welcome at a charge of £25 per dog.
 Dogs must be kept out of the bedrooms and are not allowed on the furniture.

 Towels are provided along with a hairdryer in each bedroom and luxurious guest toiletries.